thelfer/tfel/docs/web/BetaRule.md

 \end{aligned}
 and is given as a parameter.

-In this context, the proposition of Cailletaud ...REF  is to introduce an internal variable $\tenseur\beta_i$ on each phase, whose evolution is given by
+In this context, the proposition of Cailletaud is to introduce an internal variable $\tenseur\beta_i$ on each phase, whose evolution is given by
 \begin{aligned}